hrbrmstr/RBerkeley/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-This is the resurrected code for the RBerkeley which has been archived on 2014-09-19 as vignette locations were never updated for R 3.1.0.
+This is the resurrected code for the RBerkeley which had been archived on 2014-09-19 as vignette locations were never updated for R 3.1.0.
 We refer to/use it in [Data-Driven Security](http://dds.ec/) so I felt somewhat responsible to keep it going.

 I've changed the autoconf and C source setup a bit for lidbdb \> 4.